 Plus, because you've previously broken the barrier of sensual conversation, you'll probably be able to communicate your wants and desires more effectively during intimate moments themselves.
-You can use this uestions for ideas to kick off the discussion about intimacy.
+You can use this list of 11 questions for ideas to kick off the discussion about intimacy.

 #3: Set expectations

 Consider your expectations before you have the conversation.
 Decide what intimacy means to you, what you want and don't want, and how ready you are for it.
-Resources like this might provide some food for thought as you determine what you would and would not like to try, and can share others’ stories and experiences navigating this conversation.
+Resources like this intimacy inventory list might provide some food for thought as you determine what you would and would not like to try, and online blogs can share others’ stories and experiences navigating this conversation.